wormhole-foundation/wormhole-scaffolding/CONTRIBUTING.md

 ### Reporting Bugs

 A bug in our examples constitutes anything that has undesirable behavior.
-This includes (and is not limited to) malfunctioning methods (unexpected state- changes and output), vulnerabilities (re-entrancy, fake account injection, etc) and undefined behavior.
+This includes (and is not limited to) malfunctioning methods (unexpected state-changes and output), vulnerabilities (re-entrancy, fake account injection, etc) and undefined behavior.

 With vulnerabilities, we hope to illustrate as much as we can with protections against known vulnerabilities.
 We encourage contributors to add more test